Epistemic diversity across language models mitigates knowledge collapse: Results

 \section{Results}

-We conducted various experiments, testing the impact of increasing diversity on ecosystems of AI models trained on their collective output.
-Under a fixed data size and compute budget, we find that performance improves for increased diversity up to a certain point.
-In other words, we find an optimal degree of diversity greater than zero (see Figure~\ref{fig:macro_perplexity_vs_diversity}).
+We conducted a series of experiments to examine how diversity across models affects performance when models are trained on their collective outputs.
+Under a fixed data size and compute budget, we find that the optimal degree of diversity increases monotonically with the number of self-training iterations:

-Figure~\ref{fig:both_evoluation} shows the mean perplexity for the OPT-125m and GPT2 collections of 1, 2, 4, and 16 models trained on unique segments of the artificial training data across 10 re-training iterations.
-Ecosystems with a diversity of four ($D=M=4$) achieve the lowest aggregated mean perplexity for both model types, with the effect more pronounced for OPT-125m.
-Ecosystems with lower diversity ($M=1, 2$) perform well in early stages but show rapid perplexity increases in later iterations.

-The least diverse ecosystem ($D=1$) is the best performer only at $t=0$, when all models are trained on real data\footnote{Progress, including perplexity for the original models, is shown in Figure~\ref{fig:both_evolution_start-1} in the appendix.}.
-The only difference is the per-model sample size ($n=N/M$).
-Conversely, the ecosystem with the highest diversity ($M=16$) begins with relatively high perplexity, but, after evolving, it approaches similarly low perplexity values as $M=4$.
-In addition to aggregated mean perplexity, diversity also affects the \textit{rate} of perplexity change after 10 iterations.
-While low-diversity ecosystems exhibit a clearly positive rate, indicating a strong performance decay, the highest-diversity ecosystem yields a negative rate (see Figure~\ref{fig:both_evoluation}).

-Figure~\ref{fig:both_dist_v0} shows the mixed perplexity distributions of the GPT2 and OPT-125m ecosystems on the original training dataset, indicating that collections with greater diversity exhibit both greater variety in the information represented and lower alignment with the true distribution.
+where the optimal level is defined as the ecosystem achieving the highest aggregated performance (i.e., lowest aggregated mean perplexity).
+In other words, as the number of self-training iterations increases, maximizing overall performance requires segmenting the data across more models.
+Correspondingly, the benefits of diversity relative to the most homogeneous setting grow with the number of iterations.